WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Idaho/SiteSpecificAmounts/ReadME.md

 - TimeframeStart

+***
+### 7) Code File: 7_IDss_PODSiteToPOUSiteRelationships.py
+Purpose: generate linking element between POD and POU sites that share the same water right.
+Note: podsitetopousiterelationships.csv output only needed if both POD and POU data is present, otherwise produces empty file.

+#### Inputs:
+- sites.csv
+- sitespecificamounts.csv

+#### Outputs:
+- podsitetopousiterelationships.csv

+#### Operation and Steps:
+- Read the sites.csv & sitespecificamounts.csv input files.
+- Remove unnecessary columns from needed sitespecificamounts.csv info.
+- Explode *SiteUUID* field to create unique rows.
+- Left-merge site.csv info to the sitespecificamounts dataframe via *SiteUUID* field.
+- Split into two new temporary dataframes: one POD centric, the other POU centric.
+- For the temporary POD dataframe...
+    - Create *PODorPOUSite* field = POD.
+- For the temporary POU dataframe
+    - Create *PODorPOUSite* field = POU.
+- Merge POD & POU dataframes into single output dataframe, only using unique rows.
+- Find *SiteUUID* baesed on *PODorPOUSite* field.
+- Perform error check on waterallocations dataframe (check for NaN values)
+- If waterallocations is not empty, export output dataframe *podsitetopousiterelationships.csv*.

+***
 ## Staff Contributions
 Data created here was a contribution between the [Western States Water Council (WSWC)](http://wade.westernstateswater.org/) and the [Idaho Dept. of Water Resources (IDWR)](https://idwr.idaho.gov/).